meetoseh/backend/docs/redis/keys.md

     has already been purged prior to this message being sent, so this is primarily for purging the diskcache (if any) on receiving instances.

+-   `ps:journeys:meta:purge`: used to indicate than any cached meta information on the given journey should be purged.
+The body of the message should be formatted as if by the trivial serialization of the following:

+    ```py
+    class JourneyMetaPurgePubSubMessage:
+        journey_uid: str
+        min_checked_at: float
+    ```

+    used [here](../../journeys/events/helper.py).
+This is primarily for purging the diskcache, though currently there is no other cache.

 -   `ps:journey_subcategory_view_stats`: used to fill all backend instances local cache for the key `journey_subcategory_view_stats:{unix_date}` whenever any one of them produces it in response to a request.
 The body of the message should be interpreted in bytes, where the